Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Numerical Results

-Next, we demonstrate the capabilities of the dynamical low-rank approach to determine the rank of the network's weight matrices automatically during the network training using Algorithm~\ref{alg:new_NN_KLS}.
+\paragraph{Rank evolution and performance of DLRT for different singular value thresholds.} Next, we demonstrate the capabilities of DLRT to determine the rank of the network's weight matrices automatically during the network training using Algorithm~\ref{alg:new_NN_KLS}.
 The Adam optimizer with default learning rate is used for the gradient update.
 We train fully connected $5$-layer networks, of which the first $4$ are replaced by low-rank layers in the subsequent tests.
 The activation function is chosen to be ReLU for the hidden layers, and softmax for the output layer.
 The training loss is sparse categorical cross entropy and we additionally measure the model's accuracy.
 We use batch size $256$ and train for $250$ epochs.
 We choose $\vartheta=\tau\norm{\Sigma}$, thus we truncate the singular values of the current $S_k^t$ by a fraction $\tau$ of the total Frobenius norm.
 The smaller $\tau$, the more singular values are kept.